reinh/reflex-dom-stack-demo/README.md

 3. Upgrade Stack with `stack upgrade`.
 You will need to use version 1.8 or higher because the `stack.yaml` file includes fields that are not recognized in previous versions.

+4. Clear your path cache (`hash -d stack` on bash, `rehash` on zsh) or launch a new terminal session so that the new executable will be found.

 ## Build the Project

     stack setup # first time only